sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 > "Can we enable fast transfer learning to new scenes or behaviours by using language to structure a joint trajectory embedding space between robot specific data and much larger, diverse set of human video?"

 We've finally nailed a great baseline re-implementation.
-In the gif above you can see goals specified by the transparent copies of the object - and it is capable of reliably completing > 10 different tasks in a row.
+In the gif above you can see goals specified by the transparent copies of the object - it is capable of reliably completing > 10 different tasks in a row.
 You can read a little bit more about their papers, the question we are trying to answer and getting the environment right in [Laying down the infrastructure](https://sholtodouglas.github.io/LearningFromPlayAndLanguage/).

 ### Heres what it took